Fare: New American with Italian Influences

 Liquor: Full service Bar with 21 wines by the glass, classic cocktails and artisan al beers.
 Bar scene is vibrant.
 Happy Hour Monday through Friday, 4PM-7PM

 Nico Kitchen & Bar, located next door to the New Jersey Performing Arts Center, is a popular fine dining restaurant for diners attending a performance at the NJPAC, for a power lunch during week days, for a high energy happy hour during the week days, and for celebrating a special occasion.
-It's one of the top upscale and trendy restaurant in Newark.

 The restaurant is owned and operated by Culinaire, a Dallas-based company that specializes in restaurants in cultural centers with Christopher Keys serving as the General Manager.

 The kitchen staff is guided by consulting chef Ryan DePersio who is also asocitated with Fascino restaurant in Montclair, and two other Jersey City restaurants, Battello and Kitchen Step.
 He also has made appearances as a guest on NBC's Today Show, the Food Network and with Tony Tantilo's CBS morning segment.

 Chef DePersio is a graduate of the New York Restaurant School and honed his culinary skills under the famed David Bouley in NYC, Bill Telepan of the Judson Grill, NYC, Jean-George Vongerichten at Vong & Jean-George, NYC, with short stints in some of the kitchens in France and Italy.

 Chef DePersio sets out an eclectic Italian menu with an Italian accent.
 His "Italian Without Borders" menu is a creative and inspiring shared plates (tapas) concept with many contemporary American and Italian dishes.

 They offer Prix fixe menu on nights where there are events New Jersey Performing Arts Center